matloff/worthycsds/README.md

 My PhD is in pure math, and I am a founder of both the CS and Stat Departments at my university.
 My current research areas are machine learning, parallel computation, and statistics.

-I've won some teaching awards, and my book, *Statistical Regression and Classification: from Linear Models to Machine Learning* was the 2017 recipient of the Ziegal Award.
+I've been fortunate to be recognized for my work.
+I've won the university-wide Distinguished Teaching Award, Outstanding Adviser Award, and Distinguished Public Service Award.
+My book, *Statistical Regression and Classification: from Linear Models to Machine Learning* was the 2017 recipient of the Ziegal Award, given by the statistics journal *Technometrics*.
+All of these, together with my close ties to industry, inform my views presented below.

 My time in industry was long, long ago, but I have always kept close ties to the real world.
 I frequently interact with people in Silicon